 For whom and what?

-In order to respond to the increasing demand among beginning artists for mentoring by experienced colleagues, and in order to add a further contribution to the effectiveness of the Stipendium for Emerging Artists, the Mondriaan Fund, in cooperation with Cultuur+Ondernemen (Culture+Entrepreneurship Knowledge Centre) offers the possibility of mentoring to beginning visual artists.
+In order to respond to the increasing demand among beginning artists for mentoring by experienced colleagues, and in order to add a further contribution to the effectiveness of the Artist Start grant, the Mondriaan Fund, in cooperation with Cultuur+Ondernemen (Culture+Entrepreneurship Knowledge Centre) offers the possibility of mentoring to beginning visual artists.
 The project is part of the Master-Apprentice programme of the Mondriaan Fund.

-Mentoring is a custom-made programme that supports artists with a Stipendium for Emerging Artists in their entrepreneurship and in their development at the artistic level.
+Mentoring is a custom-made programme that supports artists with an Artist Start grant in their entrepreneurship and in their development at the artistic level.
 The aim of the project is to link the substantive expertise of successful and experienced visual artists and curators to motivated, beginning artists.
 The know-how and the experience are put into action for a new generation.
 The artists are guided in the realization of their ambitions and plans, in their artistic development, professionalization and positioning.

 The more than eighty artists that have so far received a stipendium indicate that, because of this trajectory, they have gained a better understanding of their position and visibility in the field.
 This has both an artistic and a business aspect.

 – Reflection and making choices.

 – Interaction with public, art institutes and galleries.

 – Defining goals more specifically.

 All artists who have received an Artist Start grant are offered the opportunity to apply with one of the available mentors.
 A mentoring trajectory can be put into action until up to 24 months after allocation of the stipendium.